Dominique-Cedric/Crowdfunding-frontend/README.md

 # React Project: Crowdfunding App (Part 2)<br><sub><sup><sub>Due: Last Sunday of the module at 11:59pm.</sub></sup></sub>

+## Rising Athletes:
-## Rising Athletes - Support our future Super Stars
+Support our future Super Stars

 ## Project Description
 The platform aims to support children in sports by raising funds and incentives for families facing unexpected expenses such as travel and accommodation; sporting gear and fees and levys.